aleclofabbro/ng-node/README.md

 Use [AngularJs](https://angularjs.org/), your favourite browser framework to build a complete MEAN stack application.

-starting up ... more to come ...
+starting up ... all TBD ...
 test:

     cd test